bakame-php/dice-roller/README.md

     public function getMinimum(): int;
     public function getMaximum(): int;
     public function roll(): int;
-    public function toString();
+    public function toString(): string;
 }
 ```

 - `Rollable::getMinimum` returns the minimum value the rollable object can return during a roll;
 - `Rollable::getMaximum` returns the maximum value the rollable object can return during a roll;
 - `Rollable::roll` returns a value from a roll.
-- `Rollable::toString` returns the string annotation of the Rollable object.
+- `Rollable::toString` returns the string notation of the Rollable` object.

 ### Dices Type